Teoscar Hernández Player Props: Mariners vs. Guardians

 |Games w/1+ RBI

-- Guardians pitchers combined to surrender 172 total home runs last year (1.1 per game).
-That ranked 15th in baseball.
+- Guardians pitchers combine to allow seven total home runs at a rate of one per game (to rank 14th in baseball).

+- Civale (1-0) gets the starting nod for the Guardians, his second of the season.

+- In his most recent time out on Sunday, the right-hander tossed seven scoreless innings against the Seattle Mariners while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.